rjcassara-/files/resume2018.md

 + Systems & Network Analyst (2009 - 2015):

-    - Designed and executed migration of physical infrastructure to virtualized environment on VMWare.
+    - Designed and executed migration of physical infrastructure to virtualized environment on VMWare
     - Configured and managed development environment: firewall, VPN, DNS, Certificate Authority, etc.
     - Coordinated and executed migration of virtual systems into AWS
     - Managed incident detection, response, and recovery